 In order for Medicaid administrative expenditures to be claimed for federal matching funds, the following requirements must be met:

 - Costs must be “proper and efficient” for the state’s administration of its Medicaid state plan (Section 1903(a)(7) of the Act).

-- Costs related to multiple programs must be allocated in accordance with the benefits received by each participating program (OMB A-87).
+- Costs related to multiple programs must be allocated in accordance with the benefits received by each participating program (OMB Circular A-87, as revised and now located at 2 CFR 200).
 This is accomplished by developing a method to assign costs based on the relative benefit to the Medicaid program and the other government or non-government programs.

 - Costs must be supported by an allocation methodology that appears in the state’s approved Public Assistance Cost Allocation Plan (42 CFR 433.34).